 Here’s a list of ten ways that I think might help you find it easier to stick to your New Years resolutions this year:

 10 Ways To Keep Your New Year’s Resolutions

 We all know someone who decides that their New Years Resolution needs to be a hugely grand gesture about overhauling their entire life.
 However, making these massive changes is a sure fire way to set yourself up for failure.
 Instead, make your resolution simple and clear.
 Doing so will make it much easier to keep to.

 2. Give Careful Thought to What You Want

 You may have a variety of things that you think are resolution worthy, but the one that speaks to you the most is the one that you should go for.
 Think about which resolution is going to make you feel the best, and that is the one that will have a bigger impact on your life as a whole.

 While it is great to dream big when it comes to resolutions the last thing you want to do is aim too high and not give too much of a thought to reality.
 You need to set yourself a goal that is achievable.
 It could always be that you move the goalpost when you get there.

 Just like a large meal, sometimes resolutions are easier to finish if you break them down into smaller chunks.
 Not only does this give you smaller goals to aim for, but it also means that you can plan each step at a time.
 Both of which make the entire resolution that little bit easier.

 You can write down your goals in a bullet journal (I love this one) and monitor your progress over time.
-I’m using my first ever bullet journal in powder pink this year and I’m loving it so far. (always been a Life Planner fan and still am but thought I’d add a journal to my collection).
+I’m using my first ever bullet journal in powder pink this year and I’m loving it so far.
+I have always been a Me and My Big Ideas Life Planner fan and still am because they are amazing, but thought I’d add a journal to my collection.